keyboardio/Kaleidoscope/doc/DRAFT_Intro_Docs.md

 <h4>Step Two: Install keyboardio support into the IDE</h4>

  1. Open the Arduino IDE.
-It will open a default sketch; just ignore that.
-(If you close the default sketch window the application will close.)
+It will open a default sketch; just ignore that (if you close the default sketch window the application will close.)

  2. Open the “Arduino” menu and click on “Preferences”

  3. At the bottom of the "Settings" tab is the 'Additional Board Manager URLs' box.
 Paste this into it:  https://raw.githubusercontent.com/keyboardio/boardsmanager/master/package_keyboardio_index.json then click ‘OK’ to close the dialog

- 4. the ‘Tools’ menu, click on ‘Board’ and then click on ‘Boards Manager’
+ 4. Go into the ‘Tools’ menu, click on ‘Board’ and then click on ‘Boards Manager’

- 5. ‘Keyboardio’ into the search box.
-You will see an entry that says "keyboardio by Keyboardio" Click on it to select it, and then click ‘Install’.
+ 5. Enter ‘Keyboardio’ into the search box.
+You will see an entry that says "keyboardio by Keyboardio" click on it to select it, and then click ‘Install’.
 Once the install completes, click "Close".

  6. the ‘Tools’ menu again, click on ‘Board’ and then click on ‘Keyboardio Model 01’ – You may have to scroll through a long list of other boards to get there.